Stephanie-Schefer/NLP_Recipe_Guide/.ipynb_checkpoints/README-checkpoint.md

 #### Project Overview
 - To accomplish for NLP Final Project
-    - **Recipe Recommendation System:** Develop an NLP-based recommendation system that suggests recipes to users based on their dietary preferences, ingredients on hand, previous cooking history, or user reviews.
+    - **Recipe Recommendation System:** Develop an NLP-based recommendation system that suggests recipes to users based on the ingredients on hand that maximize review score and minimize cooking time.
-- If time allows/ next iterations
+    - **Recipe Segmentation:**
-    - **Cooking Instructions Simplification:** Develop an NLP algorithm to simplify complex cooking instructions in recipes, making them easier to understand and follow.
+Recipe segmentation is a technique employed in culinary data analysis to categorize or group similar recipes together based on their inherent characteristics or ingredient compositions.
+This method utilizes cosine similarity scores, a mathematical measure, to assess the resemblance or proximity between different recipes within a dataset.

 #### We are researching ingredient interactions and sustainable practices relating to food diets because it can be challenging and time-consuming to research new recipes in order to enhance the recipe ideation process while reducing ingredient wastage and mirroring market preference trends.

 #### Topics to Investigate